-In the Content Navigator you will be met by two panels—a content tree navigation to the left and a preview to the right.
-The content tree can represent the structure of your actual website, but you can organise the content in any way you like independent of your front-end.
-As expected, you can create, edit, delete, duplicate, move, sort, and preview any piece of content—whether it is a case study, landing page, blog post, profile page, redirect, folder, etc.
+Content Navigator is the place where you can create, edit, archive, duplicate, move, sort, and preview any piece of content—whether it is a case study, landing page, blog post, profile page, redirect, folder, etc.

-Furthermore, the Content Navigator features a super-fast search function in the top left corner.
+Finally, Content Navigator features a super-fast search function in the top left corner.
 Search for any term you like, and filter the search by content types and time range with instant results.